bersa125/deep-conv-q-learning-project/README.md

 PLOT_CREATION=False
 RENDER=False
 ```
-to avoid problems as rendering on isn't admitted (creation of the plot takes place silently and in an autonomous way).
+to avoid problems as rendering isn't admitted (creation of the plot takes place silently and in an autonomous way).

 # Authors